GabrielvonPlaten/WoW_Comparator_Server/README.md

 # WoW Comparator Server
 This is the basic Node back end for the WoW Comparator

+You can visit the website at https://wow-comparator.com

+# Stack used
+The website is build using MongoDB, Exrpess, Vue, and Node.

 To install
 ```
 git clone https://github.com/GabrielvonPlaten/WoW_Comparator_Server.git